MichaelPE16/Mikey/README.md

 - 👋 Hi, I’m @MichaelPE16
-- 👀 I’m interested in Coding and learning
+- 👀 I’m interested in Coding and learning new stuff
-- 🌱 I’m currently learning c++, python, managing databases and framewors like Django
+- 🌱 I’m currently learning python, managing databases and frameworks like Django
-- 💞️ I’m looking to collaborate on Tech-comp.
+- 💞️ I’m looking to collaborate.
 - 📫 How to reach me rafael112216@gmail.com

 <!---